 Camping in the winter brings many challenges, none more obvious than the low temperatures that you will have to endure.
 Having a properly heated tent can make the difference between choosing to camp in the fall and winter or avoiding it at all costs.
 Learning how to stay warm in a tent is one of the most important skills to have for anyone interested in camping in colder months or environments as described in our winter camping tips.

 It took me a while to really understand what worked and what didn’t for trapping heat inside a tent.
 Over the years I have come across many obvious and some less known tips which I share below.
-If you are researching for your first trip then I strongly suggest you have a read through my beginner camping guide for first time camping which will answer all of your questions.

 How To Stay Warm In A Tent, Even During Winter